martinmcbride/generativepy-book-examples/README.md

 # generativepy book examples

-This repo contains source code and images from *The generativepy book*.
+This repo contains source code and images from [The generativepy book](https://generativepy.com/book/).

 They are arranged by chapter.

-Requires generativepy 4.0 beta.
+Requires generativepy 23.11.